radiantlogic-v8/documentation-new/documentation/global-sync-guide/concepts-and-definitions/queues.md

 # Queues

 RadiantOne Global Sync relies on queues for guaranteed delivery of messages.
-Queues are a special kind of store managed in the RadiantOne Universal Directory below the cn=queue and cn=dlqueue root naming contexts.
-Every synchronization pipeline has its own queue below the cn=queue and cn=dlqueue naming contexts identified by the pipelineID.
+Queues are a special kind of store managed in the RadiantOne Universal Directory below the `cn=queue` and `cn=dlqueue` root naming contexts.
+Every synchronization pipeline has its own queue below the `cn=queue` and `cn=dlqueue` naming contexts identified by the pipelineID.
 Messages are added into the queues by the capture connectors and retrieved from the queues by the sync engine.
-Cn=queue and cn=dlqueue are hidden root naming contexts, so if you want to view them, you must search for them.
+Both `cn=queue` and `cn=dlqueue` are hidden root naming contexts, so if you want to view them, you must search for them.
 The Main Control Panel > Directory Browser tab can be used.
 An example is shown below.

 ![The Directory Browser tab in the Main Control Panel with search results for "(objectclass=*)"](../media/image18.png)